-In the Figure above, a considerable smoothing of the numerical solution can be observed in the first refinement levels (t = 0.045 and 0.1 secs.) for which the discontinuities are noticeable smeared.
+In Figure 20, a considerable smoothing of the numerical solution can be observed in the first refinement levels (t = 0.045 and 0.1 s), for which the discontinuities are noticeably smeared.
 This fact can be explained to a great extend by the coarse discretization employed in order to start the simulation.
-It is necessary to notice that the number of points to be added in a given refinement level depends upon the flow field variables but also on the old point discretization (cf. Section 7.2.1).
-Consequently, certain geometrical restrictions limit the maximum number of new points inserted in a given refinement level, making the discretization unable to adapt instantaneously to the flow variables in a proper manner.
-Nevertheless, a closer agreement between the numerical and the analytical solution is obtained for the simulation times t = 0.14, 0.19 and 0.20 secs.
+Note that the number of points to be added in a given refinement level depends upon the flow field variables but also on the existing point discretization (cf. Section 7.2.1).
+Consequently, certain geometrical restrictions limit the maximum number of new points inserted at a given refinement level, which makes the discretization unable to adapt instantaneously to the flow variables in a proper manner.
+Nevertheless, a closer agreement between the numerical and the analytical solution is obtained for the simulation times t = 0.14, 0.19 and 0.20 s.
 In these cases, an improved flow resolution but also minor inaccuracies in the discontinuities location can be observed.
-We suspect that this behaviour could be related, on the one hand, to the straightforward procedure proposed to interpolate the numerical solution between the old and the new refined discretization.
-On the other hand, to the Laplacian smoothing performed after each addition and/or removal of points; although the solution should not be sensitive to the discretization smoothing if a proper interpolation procedure is employed.
+We suspect that this behaviour could be related either to the straightforward procedure proposed to interpolate the numerical solution between the old and the new refined-discretization or to the Laplacian smoothing performed after each addition and/or removal of points.
+However, the solution should not be sensitive to the smoothing operations if a proper interpolation procedure is employed.